Yoho National Park - Canada

 Emerald Lake

-Especially the emerald lake convinced me by its beauty.
+Especially the emerald lake convinced me with its beauty.
 I decided to take a walk around the lake or as they say here hike.
 I have to admit, to me, before going to Canada, I considered hiking only when I went up or down mountains while a walk would be going through nature or also cities without big level changes.
 Here they seem to call everything nature related hiking...
 Short after starting and jumping up and down the roots on the way, trying not to dip to deep into the mud, I met two American women.
 We started talking and did the whole way together what took us around two hours and was really nice.
 I always enjoy meeting new people and a common passion for nature and hiking is already a good start to get along 😊 I’m actually still in contact with them through social media.
 I do value the possibility to stay connected so easily.
-18 years ago, when we left Spain my sister and I where sending letters to the friends we left behind, but most of the contacts got lost.
+18 years ago, when we left Lanzarote, Spain my sister and I where sending letters to the friends we left behind, but most of the contacts got lost.
 Nowadays this is so much easier.
 On each journey I take I meet a few people and sometimes it is just a loose contact and other times very good friendships evolve and we even visit each other every now and then.
-One of the two women just texted me saying that they might visit Whistler next year and I hope we could meet again 😊 But enough off topic talking, here you have the emerald lake and the name speaks for itself.
+But enough off topic talking, here you have the emerald lake and the name speaks for itself.

 At this spot we actually witnessed an engagement ❤